 4. The Plan

 If you’re going to help solve someone’s problem, they'll want to know how that's going to work.
-Using simple step-by-step instructions can acknowledge what needs to happen to reap the benefits of your service or product.
+Using simple step-by-step instructions can acknowledge what needs to happen to reap the benefits of your service or product and help them avoid failure.
 It can be high-level or granular depending on the application, as long as it tells your customer how to engage with your brand, product or service, and get from where they are to where they want to be.

 In this case, Yoplait didn't have to include a 'plan' per se since it would be a bit elementary to say something like: "Step 1: Open the package.
 Step 2: Dip your spoon in.
 Step 3: Eat the yogurt."
 Could you imagine how insulting that would be?
 Instead, they opt for infusing the day-to-day rhythm of having a Yoplait Light.
 It's as simple as that.